Inferring large graphs using l1-penalized likelihood: Introduction

-In this work, we focus on Gaussian structural equation models \citep{Wright21} associated with maximum likelihood estimators (MLE).
+In this work, we focus on Gaussian structural equation models associated with maximum likelihood estimators (MLE).
 In the last years, the $\ell_0$-regularization of the MLE drew the attention of a large number of works since it leads to infer sparse graphs.
 In DAGs, a not necessarily topological ordering of the nodes can always be defined according to edge distribution \citep{kahn1962}.
 Identifying this ordering is known to be a challenging problem \citep{Cook85}.
+Additional data, like gene knock-out data or more general perturbations data \citep{Maathuis10,Shojaie14} can give information in that way.
+More generally, biological prior knowledge, retrieved from specific data bases, can be used to assist the network reconstruction algorithm \citep{Husmeier07}, or a partial knowledge of the network can inform the inference process efficiently, \textit{e.g.} in the semi-supervised framework of \citet{Mordelet08}.
+For a known order among the variables in the graph, \citet{Shojaie10} present results for the estimation of high-dimensional graphs based on independent linear regressions using an adaptive Lasso scheme.
 When the order of the variables is unknown, \citet{vandeGeer13} studied the convergence of the $\ell_0$-penalized likelihood.
 However, the $\ell_0$-regularized approaches \citep{Silander06,Hauser12} remain impractical for estimating graphs with more than 20 vertices, either due to an exhaustive exploration of the set of DAGs or overfitting \citep{Chen08}.
-For a known order among the variables in the graph, \citet{Shojaie10} present results for the estimation of high-dimensional graphs based on independent linear regressions using an adaptive Lasso scheme.
+Quite recently, \citet{Aragam15} explored a penalized least-squares estimator for a variety of concave penalization terms.
+They obtain theoretical guarantees of sparsity bounds and consistency results in model selection.
+Their theoretical results would greatly benefit an implementation of the methods and an empirical study to demonstrate the effectiveness of the approach.
+The unifying framework for pseudolikelihood-based graphical modelling of \citet{Khare15} extends classical regularization methods.
+The authors obtain theoretical convergence results, and offer an algorithm with an associated implementation.
+Their simulation results are quite promising, in particular in terms of computational time.